 While at Pocosin, students will have access to a variety of technology.
-It is the expectation of the school that all school owned tablets, chromebooks, and laptops remain at the school.
+It is the expectation of the school that all school owned tablets, chrome books, and laptops remain at the school unless otherwise authorized.
 All students and parents must sign acknowledgement of review and adhere to the Technology Acceptable Use Policy.